Is Washington Dc In Virginia Or Maryland

 Architectural and Urban Planning

 Key elements of L'Enfant's plan include the placement of the Capitol Building and the White House on prominent hills, connected by Pennsylvania Avenue.
 The National Mall, a long, open space stretching from the Capitol to the Lincoln Memorial, serves as a central axis and a gathering place for national events and demonstrations.
-The city's layout was designed not only for aesthetic appeal but also to facilitate the movement of people and goods, and to provide ample space for future growth.
+The city's layout was designed not only for aesthetic appeal but also to allow the movement of people and goods, and to provide ample space for future growth.

 Iconic Monuments and Memorials